-On September 24, 2020, the Company consolidated its common shares ("Shares") on the basis of 145 preconsolidation Shares for one (1) post-consolidation Share.
-Share amounts have been retrospectively restated to reflect the post consolidation number of shares.
+On September 24, 2020, the Company consolidated (each a "Share") its common shares on the basis of 145 pre-consolidation Shares for one (1) post-consolidation share.
+Share amounts have been retrospectively restated to reflect the post-consolidation number of shares.